-The therapeutic relationship is central to psychodynamic therapy as it can demonstrate the manner in which the client interacts with his or her friends and loved ones.
+The therapeutic relationship is central to psychodynamic therapy, as it can demonstrate how a person interacts with their friends and loved ones.
 In addition, transference in therapy can show how early-life relationships affect a person today.
 Transference is the transferring one’s feelings for a parent, for example, onto the therapist.
-This intimate look at interpersonal relationships can help a person to see his or her part in relationship patterns and empower him or her to transform that dynamic.
+This intimate look at interpersonal relationships can help people understand their part in relationship patterns and empower them to transform that dynamic.

 Find a Therapist

-In order to keep painful feelings, memories, and experiences in the unconscious, people tend to develop defense mechanisms, such as denial, repression, rationalization, and others.
-Psychodynamic therapists encourage clients to speak freely about their emotions, desires, and fears in order to reveal vulnerable feelings that have been pushed out of conscious awareness.
+To keep painful feelings, memories, and experiences in the unconscious, people tend to develop defense mechanisms, such as denial, repression, rationalization, and others.
+Psychodynamic therapists encourage people to speak freely about their emotions, desires, and fears to reveal vulnerable feelings that have been pushed out of conscious awareness.
 According to psychodynamic theory, behavior is influenced by unconscious thought, and once vulnerable or painful feelings are processed the defense mechanisms reduce or resolve.

 The Psychodynamic Diagnostic Manual (PDM) was released in 2006 to offer a conceptual framework for human psychological functioning and to serve as an alternative to the Diagnostic and Statistical Manual (DSM).
 Whereas the DSM outlines observable symptoms associated with mental health conditions, the PDM describes subjective experiences.

 - Knekt, P., Lindfors, O., Härkänen, T., Välikoski, M., Virtala, E., et al. (2008).
 Randomized trial on the effectiveness of long- and short-term psychodynamic psychotherapy and solution-focused therapy on psychiatric symptoms during a 3-year follow-up.
 Psychological Medicine, 38(5), 689-703. doi:http://dx.doi.org/10.1017/S003329170700164X